lavaeater/turbo-rocket-ultra/README.md

 Don't make it a door at first, just make it something you have to interact with.
 We have the context action, we can add more features to that.
 So what this will be is simply an objective and when touching it, it will launch the hacking session, which could simply be pushing a certain sequence of buttons to *hack it*.
 Using our story system, we could implement any number of mechanisms to get this to work.
 Test it out on the zero-level.

-- [ ] Zombies with guns <- this would be genuinely cool, actually
-- [ ] Bat swing
-- [ ] Nicer Setup UI, using Scene2d perhaps
 - [x] Grenades <- yes, doone
 - [x] Change the fucking floor tiles,
 - [x] get lights to work again